Business Administration (Online)

 When you attend Chatham University online, you still have full access to the resources and services offered through the Jennie King Mellon Library, located on our Shadyside Campus.
 This includes inter-library loans and more than 50 online databases of articles that are accessible from anywhere in the world.

-If you can make a visit to Shadyside Campus, our Career Services staff will gladly assist you with resume writing, interviewing skills, and maintaining a professional file for you.
+If you can make a visit to Shadyside Campus, our Career Development staff will gladly assist you with resume writing, interviewing skills, and maintaining a professional file for you.
 They also send out information about job and career fairs regularly and can direct you to the best traditional and online resources to aid in your job search.Learn More

 Center for Women’s Entrepreneurship (CWE)